 “Kevin, look.”
 The teasing tone was gone, seriousness replacing the merriment in her eyes.
 “I know it seems daunting, but you needed a project after everything…and this seemed like it would take up a lot of your time.”

-He ignored the lead-in.
+He ignored the after everything lead-in.
 He was starting to regret telling his sister about his latest breakup.
-“My new job is going to take up plenty of my time. place is going to take the rest of my life.
+“My new job is going to take up plenty of my time.
+This place is going to take the rest of my life.
 How did this even pass inspection?”

 “Well…” She sounded insulted.
 “It didn’t.”

 “What the hell are you talking about, Megan?”